lsc1234582/individual-project/project_progress_log.md

 1. Clean up repo and share with Ed.
 2. Investigate and implement GPS.
 3. Consider using Pandoc for generating this log book so I can embed Latex.

+07/02/2018

+1. Cleaned up repository (somewhat) by having separate module files for VREPMicoPushTaskEnvironment and GaussianPolicy.
+2. Fixed broken context manager associated with VREP environment.
+Now all connections and resources are freed properly when the training process halts for whatever reason.
+3. Fixed some fatal bugs in VREPMicoPushTaskEnvironment such as the internal state is not advancing with the step() function.
+Previous poor training results largely resulted from this.
+4. Added constraints on the collected trajectory to avoid bad training data by setting a limit on allowed max Mico joint velocity.
+5. Added a logistic function as greedy factor scheduler.
+(Currently the greedy factor caps at 0.95; need to explore more later during hyper parameter tuning)
+6. Added a swapping mechanism for interaction with the simulator and model.
+Now before 100th episode the samples are drawn from simulator only; after 100th episode they are drawn from simulator and trained model alternately.
+7. Added callbacks for checkpointing models, logging metrics (training and validation losses for model, training losses for policy and summed rewards for each episode)
+8. Restructured how the training process data are stored by organising them into different training sessions.
+It will be easier for later hyper parameter tuning and documenting.
+9. Updated README

+TODOs:
+The main task right now is to train a controller with PolicyGradient till it gets good result, then decide if we should try a different method like ActorCritic or GPS or something else based on how this optimally trained controller performs the task and how many samples as well as how much wall-clock trianing time are put into this.

+Before training such a controller we will first need to find a good set of parameters.
+In preparation for parameter tuning, I still need to tie a few loose ends on Thursday.
+1. The current controllers are not trained properly due to constant debugging and code change.
+Training a controller from start to finish and try to find more bugs and fix them before moving on.
+2. Abstract the training sessions.
+Move them out of the notebook and into modular python script files3.
+3. Investigate launching multiple VREP instances.
+It could accelerate the parameter tuning process.
+4. Keep cleaning up the repo and updating README.